davidglic/trivia-game/README.md

 # Trivia Game

 ## Description
 The purpose of this project is to practice, showcase, and enhance my HTML/CSS/.JS skills.
-The goal is to build a visually pleasing in-browser trivia game that meets these goals.
+The goal is to build a visually pleasing in-browser trivia game.

+## Approach
+The interface is created using a blend of HTML, CSS, and JavaScript.
+Timing and operation is all controlled through JavaScript.
+Questions are stored in an external .json file, within the file is a list of arrays.
+Each question is on arrary formated: [Question, Option A, Option B, Option C, Option, 0-3].
+The final index (0-3) instructs the JavaScript which option is the correct answer--i.e. 0=A, 1=B etc. When the gametimer reaches 0, or the final question is answered the game enters it's endstate, logging a highscore and presenting the player with stats.
+The different gamestates--start screen, gameplay screen, and endgame screen--are reprented by separte DIVs in the main HTML body that are toggled between block and none display appropriately.

 ## Screenshot
 <img src="screenshot.jpg">